 The air spade was originally developed by the military to clear land mines.
 Nowadays, it is used by landscapers and arborists to invigorate roots.
 After the soil is excavated, add soil, compost and mulch to settle the soil back down.
 Then water the tree.

 Mulch breaks down because the microbes eat it for carbon, resulting in it having to be replaced every year.
 Charcoal, on the other hand, is stable, meaning it lasts for centuries.
 Biochar is a fine-grained, highly porous charcoal that is added to soil to help it retain water and nutrients.
-It acts like a dry sponge, but on its own contains no nutrients, so blend with compost for best results.
+It acts like a dry sponge, but on its own contains no nutrients.
+Bartlett Tree recommends blending it with compost for best results.